aptible/www/src/markdown/legal/terms-of-service.md

 These Terms of Service (the **"Terms"**) are an important contract between us and you:

-- If you are opening an Aptible account, utilizing our Free Trial, or including this Agreement by reference in a purchase order, this contract is between Aptible and your organization.
+- If you are opening an Aptible account, utilizing our Free Trial, using Aptible product offerings, including this Agreement by reference in a Order Form or entering into a Master Services Agreement with us, this contract is between Aptible and your organization.
 You represent that you have the authority to bind your organization to this agreement.

 - If you are an individual Aptible user, this Agreement is between you and Aptible.

-Aptible has several policies (the "**Policies**") that form part of these Terms:
+Aptible has several policies (the "**Policies**") that form part of these Terms, and are hereby incorporated by reference:

 1. [Acceptable Use Policy]
 1. [Billing Policy]